NickGC.com

 Stainless steel cable.

 Garage door tracks installed at an angle so that the door becomes tight as it lowers.
+Weather stripping on sides and bottom.

 Sturdy steel handle that horse can't damage.